dvopsway/datasploit/README.md

 * Use specific script / launch automated OSINT for consolidated data.
 * Available in both GUI and Console.

-Following API configs are mandatory for proper results in domainOsint.py [Automatic Osint] domainOsint.py:
+Following API configs are mandatory for proper results in domainOsint.py:
 * shodan_api
 * censysio_id
 * censysio_secret